eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	- It ensure that there exists only a row per key, since this is based on a real-world observation \cite{WikipediaContributors2018a7}.

+**Add the following references to my notes: WikipediaContributors2018a10, WikipediaContributors2018a9, WikipediaContributors2018a8**

 A **surrogate key** is an attribute that functions as a key
 	\cite{WikipediaContributors2018a6}.